 4. Temperature and Humidity Considerations

-Air plants love warmth and thrive between 50°F and 90°F (10°C to 32°C).
-However, temperatures below 45°F (7°C) can harm them.
+Air plants love warmth and can grow properly between 50°F and 90°F (10°C to 32°C) of temperatures.
+However, if the temperatures are below 45°F (7°C), it can harm them.
 Also keep following in mind:

 5. Fertilizer